|Type of tour:||Guided|

 Day 1: Manila

 We'll meet you at your centrally located hotel for an afternoon walking tour of the historic old quarter of Intramuros.
 The construction of this walled district was started by the Spanish in 1571 by Miguel Lopez de Legaspi.
 The fortress walls are 6 metres high and are 3 km in length.
 After our tour we'll have a trip meeting at dinner.
-Meals: D.
+Dinner included.

 Day 2: Manila – Tagaytay (28 miles/45 km)

 We'll have an early breakfast and leave the hotel ready to ride.
 After a transfer of about an hour we'll be ready to hit the Santa Rosa trail.
 We'll ride on single track, fire roads and have some gentle climbs in the beginning and work our way up to more challenging hills for a total ascent of 200 m.
 Along the way we'll see lots of farms and villages and be riding through a wide variety of fields from cabbage, to pineapple to sugar cane.
 We overnight at the top of a ridge that will give us views of the next day's ride.
-Meals: B, L, D.
+Breakfast, lunch, and dinner included.

 Day 3: Tagaytay – San Pablo (28 miles/45 km)